Medellin Guide: A City Of Eternal Spring And Transformation

 Well, for sure, the city is transforming for the better, and we can't (and don't want to) even imagine how it must have looked like during Pablo Escobar's domination over the city.
 Although Medellin, thanks to its weather, prefers to be called the city of eternal spring, it is hard to edge out the drug cartels and violent past.

-We should maybe even admit ourselves, that this is one of the reasons why Medellin is so 'sexy' for visitors.
+We should maybe even admit ourselves, that this is one of the reasons why Medellin is so 'sexy' for visitors and everyone includes the visit to their Colombia itinerary.

 But people in Medellin rather point out on things such as industrial success, their pride - metro or cable car connecting the undeveloped suburbs with the city's center and all those small achievements help them to deal with the unhappy history.